- Home Performance Audit

 - Insulation For Existing Homes

 Wisconsin winters are especially snowy and cold, and this can be taxing on your home.
 This is especially true if icicles and ice dams form along the edge of your roof during the winter.
 Icicles and ice dams can cause significant damage to your home’s exterior and are a sign that your attic is under-insulated.
 Luckily, they can be prevented by the professionals at Wisconsin Home Improvement.

 What is an Ice Dam?

-Ice dams form at the edges of roofs and result in dangerous icicles that can wreak havoc on your home’s gutters, siding, roof and attic.
-Ice dam removal is difficult and must be done regularly, while ice dam prevention measures only need to be done once to impede ice dam formation.
+Ice dams and heavy icicles can wreak havoc on your home’s gutters, siding, roof and attic.
+Removing them is difficult and must be done regularly; however, preventing them requires just a few preventive measures which need to be done only once.

 During the winter, escaping heat from your attic can melt snow that’s accumulated on your roof.
 As the melted water begins to move towards the edge of the roof, it meets a colder area that then refreezes it.
 This causes blocks of ice to form and create ice dams, including icicles which hang from your gutters and roof.

 Prevention of ice dams is much more effective than later trying to remove them.
 Although this does involve an initial investment, it helps to avoid problems and additional expenses in the long-term.
 The most effective solutions for preventing ice dams include: